 What else can I do to offset my carbon?

-If you’re not booking your flights through us but you’d still like to offset your carbon, there are plenty of options.
+If you’re not booking your flights through our recommended partners but you’d still like to offset your carbon, there are plenty of options.
 The first step is to see whether the airlines you're using offer a similar service.
-Unlike us, it may incur a small additional charge, but it means they'll plant the trees to offset your flights.
+Unlike our partners, it may incur a small additional charge, but it means they'll plant the trees to offset your flights.

 Alternatively, there are organizations dedicated to offsetting carbon by planting trees.
 This would also require a small donation, but it means you can travel guilt-free and know that you’re playing a part in restoring a forest somewhere in the world.